 I saw this idea on Etsy or something like it so I cannot take credit for this.

-The following is the brutal honesty I am known for here at the blog.
+The following is the brutal honesty I am known for here on my blog.

 It is no secret in these parts that I have some remedial skills that are lacking.

-I have the handwriting of a serial killer, my cursive is a hybrid of cursive and block letter and I cannot cut a straight line.
+I have the handwriting of a serial killer, my cursive is a hybrid of cursive and block letter and I cannot cut a straight line to save my life.